jamienorthman/da-startup-website-cms/src/city-intro/example.md

 title: City of science and innovation
 paragraph: This is a placeholder paragraph of the 'City Intro Section' using the CMS from this website's admin panel.
-After receiving the email invitation, add /admin to this website's URL and log in.
+After receiving the email invitation, add '/admin' to this website's URL in the browser and log in.
 You will be redirected to the CMS.
-Do not select 'New City Intro' as this will add a duplicate section.
+Do not select 'New City Intro Section' as this will add a duplicate section.
 Instead, just edit the current one as desired.
 All text and images on this website are configurable through the CMS.
 cityLink: empty
 buttonText: Learn More
 ---